Let me offer you some history with that cup of Tito – part 2

 Meanwhile, the rift between Tito and the Soviet Union deepened.
 This split allowed Tito to turn for aid to the United States Economic Cooperation Administration (which administered the Marshall Plan).
 However, Tito, leveraging his local strength and political savvy, managed to avoid many of the conditions usually attached to this aid and never formally aligned with the West.

 For example, in 1950 Tito helped draft a law introducing profit sharing and workplace democracy in previously state-run enterprises.
-This then became direct social ownership by the employees promoting the notion that this law on self-management was the basis of the entire social order in Yugoslavia.
+This then became direct social ownership by the employees that, in turn, promoted the notion that this law on self-management was the basis of the entire social order in Yugoslavia.
 Tito also openly supported the communists in the Greek Civil War while Stalin had agreed with Churchill not to pursue Soviet interests there.

 After Stalin died in 1953, Tito took two additional steps that continued to play East against West.
 First, he refused Nikita Khrushchev’s invitation to come to Moscow to discuss normalization of relations.
 Second, he began to accept aid from the Council for Economic Assistance (known by the acronym COMECON) which was the Soviet attempt to counter the Marshall Plan.
 From all of this eventually arose